Are you considering buying a smart home? This article will share the types of technology you can hope to...

 The friendly village of Sway in Hampshire is a good choice for those looking for rail connections to London and proximity to the south coast.

-Sway’s bustling shopping center has everything you’ll need in the way of services including an award-winning butcher, a bustling village shop.
+Sway’s bustling shopping center has everything you’ll need in the way of services including an award-winning butcher, and a bustling village shop.

 There are several good places to eat and drink with four pubs in and around the village.